 Departure to Gori – The hometown of the infamous Joseph Stalin!
 Journey takes only a few hours.
 Stalin is still very heavily regarded here, which makes for some interesting conversations with the locals.

-Walking tour of Gori, including THE Stalin Museum and Stalin Statue, the only one left on the planet and one that was previously taken down and resurrected.
-The museum includes his former train and the house he was born in.
+Visit THE Stalin Museum and Stalin Statue.
+The museum tour includes his former train and the house he was born in.

-Visit the Ahaltsihe cave city, a 3000-year-old settlement.
+Visit the Akhaltsihe cave city, a 3000-year-old settlement overlooking Potshovi river.